Cognitive Behavioural Therapy – CBT for Sensorimotor OCD In Sevenoaks, London and UK-wide

 EMDR Therapy for Sensorimonitor OCD

 Eye Movement Desensitisation and Reprocessing (EMDR) has also been found to provide an effective treatment for sensorimotor OCD.
-This clinical protocol can be delivered as a standalone therapy or as a powerful adjunct to Cognitive Behavioural Psychotherapy.
+This clinical protocol can be delivered as a standalone therapy or as a powerful adjunct to Cognitive Behavioural Therapy.
 This should only be delivered by level 3 qualified practitioners with specialist experience in the treatment of OCD.

 How Many CBT Sessions are Required to Treat Sensorimotor OCD?